Rikidozan/city-in-east-and-southeast-asia/assignments.md

 ## Assignments

-The assessed portion of the coursework for this module consists of one essay, a presentation, and three short essays responding to weekly discussion questions.
+The assessed portion of the coursework for this module consists of a total of four gobbets (two each semester), two long essays (one each semester), two presentations (one each semester).
 In addition, students are required to come prepared each week having completed the assigned reading and prepared to discuss them.

-### Primary Source Essay

-There will be two primary source essays, each worth 5% of your final mark.
-The first one is on a source you choose your self.
-This may consist of an essay on one longer primary document if it is long, or on a collection of documents that form an appropriate unit together.
-You should consult with me before proceeding with the essay.
-The second essay, in the spring will be on a source, or chosen from a small number of sources presented by myself to you early in the second semester.

-The primary source essay should be 2,000-2,500 words in length.
-It should introduce the document, provide a solid background context about the document, its author, origins, and historical context, and then make an argument about what we can learn from.
-Finally, the primary source essay should also highlight any problematic aspects of the source.
+Most weeks students will also be asked to do short unassessed presentations 10 or less minutes each.

+### Gobbet Exercise

+In both semesters students will be asked to submit two gobbets, or source analysis essays.
+Each of these may not exceed 1,000 words in length.
+Each gobbet collection assignment will be worth 10% of your total coursework mark.
+In addition, prior to the deadline for each, we will do a practice gobbet that is not assessed.

 ### Long Essay

-The two long essays for the course are each worth 15% of the total mark and should each be 5,000 words or less.
+The two long essays for the course are each worth 25% of the coursework and should each be 5,000 words or less.
 The process of composing an essay of this length is made far easier if make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
 Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.
 The Long Essay should be primary source driven.

 Some class time on week three will be dedicated to discussing the essay.
 At that time, please send me two or three general potential topics of interest that are related to cities in East and Southeast Asia, the name of one or two secondary or primary historical works related to each, and a brief note as to why you chose that work.
-I will give feedback on the ideas, and throughout the semester encourage students to visit me in office hours to help discuss the move from general topics of interest to specific historical questions.
-I am also willing to look at an outline of your essay and your final list of sources.

-## Long Essay

-The essay for the course is worth 50% of the total coursework and has a limit of 5,000 words including footnotes.
-The process of composing an essay of this length is made far easier if you make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
-Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.

-Some class time in week four will be dedicated to discussing the essay.
-At that time, please send me two or three general potential topics of interest that are related to our module, the name of one or two secondary or primary historical works related to each, and a brief note as to why you chose that work.
 I will give feedback on the ideas, and throughout the semester encourage students to visit me in office hours to help discuss the move from general topics of interest to specific historical questions.
 I am also willing to look at an outline of your essay and your final list of sources.

 ### Making an Argument